ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

   ...
 ```

 Many of PyTorch's test classes use the device-generic framework, however.
-These classes and the tests written in them are actually templates, however.
+These classes and the tests written in them are actually templates.
 The simplest version of these test templates just accept an additional device argument:

 ```python
 class TestFoo(TestCase):